CrossLangNV/C4C_term_extraction/README.md

 The typesystem can be found at `media/typesystem.xml`

 The base64 encoded UIMA Cas returned by the POST request to `http://localhost:5001/chunking` will contain a SOFA_ID view, and SENTENCE_TYPE annotation (see `media/TermExtraction.config`).
-A POST request to `http://localhost:5001/extract_terms` will add the same annotation, but also the TOKEN_TYPE and NER_TYPE annotations (terms and named entiies, see below).
+A POST request to `http://localhost:5001/extract_terms` will add the same annotation, but also the TOKEN_TYPE and NER_TYPE annotations (terms and named entities, see below).

 Similary, the POST request to `http://localhost:5001/extract_questions_answers` will contain a SOFA_ID view and a QUESTION_PARAGRAPH_TYPE annotation.
 The .content field of this annotation will contain only the question.
 And the .content_context field will contain the question and the answer (i.e. paragraph following the question).
 Below we show how to obtain these annotations from the cas.